WLAN-Pi/wlanpi-profiler/UPGRADING_WITH_PIPX.md

-# Upgrading profiler with pipx on NEO{1,2} with WLAN Pi OS v2
+# Updating profiler2 via pipx on NEO{1,2} running WLAN Pi OS v2

-If you'd like to upgrade profiler on your existing NEO 1/2 WLAN Pi which is running WLAN Pi OS v2, please follow these instructions.
+If you would like to upgrade the shipped version of `profiler2` with WLAN Pi OS v2, please follow these instructions.
+Please note that these instructions do not work unless `profiler2` was installed via `pipx` either during the WLAN Pi image creation or you manually installed it that way.

-* *This does not work on v1 images or systems where pipx was not used to install profiler.*

-Additional notes to provide some context on this procedure:

-* The GitHub repo for profiler was changed from profiler2 to wlanpi-profiler in preparation for debian packaging.
-This means we need to first uninstall profiler2 from pipx on relevant systems.
-* PATH complications with pipx, which means we need to pass some env variables to sudo.

 ## Prerequisites:

-* Profiler is installed via pipx (our image handles this for you)
+* Profiler is installed on your WLAN Pi via pipx
 * WLAN Pi must have Internet access (GitHub specifically)
 * You will need SSH/terminal access to the WLAN Pi

-## Step 1.
-Make sure pipx is updated
+### Step 1.
+Update pipx

 Command: